hacksu/express-guestbook/readme.md

     * This sets up a function to handle requests to a url

 * Finally `app.listen(3000)` tells the server to listen on port 3000
+* We run it by just running `node app.js`, then we go to http://localhost:3000/ in the browser

 ### Publish it